fabrix-app/docs/en/about/contribute.md

 It is recommended that you maintain your Spool in your own Github repository.
 If you would like to submit your Spool to be listed in the [Fabrix Github Organization](https://github.com/fabrix-app), please submit an issue to the [Fabrix Issue queue](https://github.com/fabrix-app/spool/issues).

+###### Adopting a Spool
+If you love an existing spool, there's a chance that the current maintainer may be willing to give you permissions to manage it.
+Just ask them!

 ###### Contributing to a generator
 Fabrix generators are based upon a cli.
 Please follow the core best practices for contributing to generators.
 If it is located in a different repo, please send feature requests, patches, and issues there.

-###### Contributing to core
+###### Contributing to Core
 Fabrix has several dependencies referenced in the `package.json` file that are not part of the project proper.
 Any proposed changes to those dependencies or _their_ dependencies should be sent to their respective projects (i.e. Waterline etc.) Please do not send your patch or feature request to this repository, we cannot accept or fulfill it.

-In case of doubt, open an issue in the [issue tracker](https://github.com/fabrix-app/fabrix/issues), ask your question in the [Gitter room](http://gitter.im/fabrix-app/fabrix).
+In case of doubt, open an issue in the [issue tracker](https://github.com/fabrix-app/fabrix/issues), ask your question in the [Gitter room](http://gitter.im/fabrix-app/Lobby).
 Especially if you plan to work on something big.
 Nothing is more frustrating than seeing your hard work go to waste because your vision does not align with a project's roadmap.
 At the end of the day, we just want to be able to merge your code.

 ###### Submitting Pull Requests